rust-lang/nomicon/src/atomics.md

 After all, that's the whole point of the cache, right?
 If every read from the cache had to run back to shared memory to double check that it hadn't changed, what would the point be?
-The end result is that the hardware doesn't guarantee that events that occur in the same order on *one* thread, occur in the same order on *another* thread.
+The end result is that the hardware doesn't guarantee that events that occur in some order on *one* thread, occur in the same order on *another* thread.
 To guarantee this, we must issue special instructions to the CPU telling it to be a bit less smart.